 Firefox users can also configure the BetterPrivacy add-on to remove web storage automatically on a regular basis.
 Chrome users can use the Click&Clean extension.

 Remember that using these add-ons will increase your browser fingerprint uniqueness.
-More details, including instructions on how to turn web storage off in Firefox and IE, are available on our best VPNs guide.

 Part of HTTP, the protocol for the World Wide Web, ETags are markers used by your browser to track resource changes at specific URLs.
 By comparing changes in these markers with a database, websites can build up a fingerprint, which can be used to track you.